Writer and Editor

 If this is your first time visiting my site, I’d recommend checking out some of my most popular posts:

-You can also listen to me discuss the practice of blogging on the “Blog vs. Podcast” episode of A Chatter of Fact (episode 20 via iTunes here; direct via Libsyn here).
+You can also listen to me discuss the practice of blogging on the “Blog vs. Podcast” episode of A Chatter of Fact (episode 20 via Apple Podcasts here; direct via Libsyn here).

 You may also be interested in checking out my zines.